lorisky1214/DParty/README.md

 |    6     |        Smoggy         |
 |    7     |       Sand-dust       |

-The trigger message json you get will be in the follow format:
+If the scene you send is triggered, you will get the triggered message in the following format, you can use it to do your downstream work:

 ```python
 rejson = {